 No products in the cart.

-For years, we have received this question here at FutureDerm.com.
-And it certainly is a great one: Of the leading skin care ingredients on the market, retinoids, AHAs, BHAs, and L-ascorbic acid are all industry leaders in both prevalence and efficacy.
+For years, we have received this question here at FutureDerm.com, and it certainly is a worthy one: of the leading skin care ingredients on the market (AHAs, BHAs, and L-ascorbic acid), which can be used with retinoids?

 So if you mix retinol with acidic products, there will be suboptimal conversion of retinol to its active form within the skin.
-Will you still get some effects?
+Will you still notice some effects?
 Sure.
-But for best effects, use acidic products during the day, and retinol at night.
+But for best results, use acidic products during the day, and retinol at night.
 See below for more.

 Aren’t There Multiple Pathways of Conversion?

 Retinoids – not retinol – can be activated via a number of pathways.
 It’s easy to see how this can get confusing.
 However, as I learned in medical school, no matter which pathway all-trans retinoic acid may undertake, retinol must be converted to retinaldehyde and then retinoic acid within keratinocytes (skin cells) in order to be active (Journal of Biological Chemistry).